Arizona State Route 87: History

 SR 87 was designated in 1924 from Casa Grande to Mesa.
 In 1927, it was rerouted to end in Eloy, and the old route was renumbered AZ 187.
 In 1959, it extended to Strawberry Junction.
 In 1967, it extended north over State Route 65 to its current terminus.
 By 1983, almost half of the Beeline Highway, between Mesa and Payson, had already been widened to either three or four lanes; in 1989, work began to convert the entire highway to four lanes, and was completed in 2001.

 Notable destinations along SR 87 include the Mogollon Rim and Tonto Natural Bridge.

+In the 1930s Harvey Bush championed a highway from Mesa to Payson, crossing the Mazatzal Mountains, which became known as the Bush Highway.
+In the 1950s a cutoff was built between Mesa and the Saguaro Lake turnoff, bypassing a slow section of the Bush Highway and shortening the trip by 15 minutes.
+This cutoff was dubbed the Beeline Highway, and the name gradually came to apply to the entire route.